kaz-on/gitbucket-code-highlighter-plugin/README.md

 * GitBucket 4.32.0 or later
 * Web browsers that support ES2016 features
-  The latest version of Chrome or Firefox is recommended.
+  The latest version of Chrome, Edge or Firefox is recommended.

 ## Build from source